Dualboi/Dualboi/README.md

 ##
-Hey :wave: my name is Sonny Bell.
+Hey :wave: my name is Sonny Bell

 I am a third year computer science student, currently undertaking a year in industry at Network Rail as a data analyst.
 I enjoy Software design and engineering as well as web development.
 Hands-on experience with IoT Bluetooth hardware, Open-AI API (AI-driven automation).